tobyxdd/TeardownMiniNuke/README.md

 ## Notice

 Please use the stable version of the game on Steam (not the experimental branch).
 Otherwise you may run into problems launching the game.

+## For Other Modders

+This project also serves as an explosion radius limit remover, allowing you to bypass the hardcoded limit and specify any explosion radius in your scripts.

+`Explosion(t.pos, 20)`